Klerith/legion-del-mal/maldades.md

 Here is the list of evil deeds
+{
+nueva.maldad
+}